 - Former Teen Rebel: Got close to violating the Laws of Magic when she was young and then nearly sacrificed to a dragon, before Michael showed up and saved her.

 - Good Is Not Nice: Her earlier actions towards Harry were always curt and colored by her intense dislike of him.
-Even when she helps him with his injuries, she can be sadistic.Harry: [narration] I hear they make antiseptics that don't sting anymore.
+Even when she helps him with his injuries, she can be just a bit sadistic.Harry: [narration] I hear they make antiseptics that don't sting anymore.
 But Charity used iodine.

 - Happily Married: To Michael.